 Overall, ask questions that are based on valid business reasons.
 In this case, ask questions that are geared towards helping you land a good tenant.

-You also want to make sure that you ask every tenant the same set of questions.
+You also want to make sure that you ask every person the same set of questions.
 Asking different questions to different tenants can qualify as discriminative.

 Moreover, once your tenant has moved in, make sure you stick to the provisions of the lease agreement.
 The goal here is to remain consistent in all situations.

-Do you still have more questions?
+Do you still have more questions about housing discrimination?
 If you do, Cavalier Estates, LLC can help.
 We are an experienced property management company that can help manage your Florida home honestly and professionally.

 Disclaimer: This article is in no way a substitute for legal expert advice from a qualified attorney in Florida.
 Laws change from time to time, and this post might not be updated at the time of your visit.